Census Bureau Adds Emails, Phone Calls to Door-Knocking

 If you haven't filled out the 2020 census form yet, you may be getting an email, call or questionnaire in the mail asking you to answer the questions.

 The U.S. Census Bureau said Friday it was sending out emails to homes in neighborhoods where the response rate was less than 50%.
 The email addresses were culled from contact information from state assistance programs and from commercial lists.
-The Census Bureau said it expects to send out 20 million emails, as the agency enters the homestretch of the once-a-decade head count of every U.S. resident.
+The Census Bureau said it expects to send out 20 million emails, a first for a decennial census, as the agency enters the homestretch of the once-a-decade head count of every U.S. resident.

 The 2020 census started for most U.S. residents in March, but some operations were interrupted by the pandemic.